 All formal financial service providers require their customers to have a recognised form of identification.
 FinScope Tanzania sought to identify the form of identification that the majority of respondents possessed, and the results show that 84% of Tanzanians have at least one form of identification, with the majority having a voter ID card.
 Meanwhile, 71% of Zanzibaris have a Zanzibar resident ID.

 Though possession of a voter ID card raises the number of adults with valid identification significantly, the cards are not regularly updated.
 There are loopholes in existing KYC procedures as young adults (those who turn 18 after the year of election), as well as those that have misplaced their IDs, have to wait for the next election to be registered and acquire an ID.
-63% of adult Tanzanians own a mobile phone

-Chart 14: Do you have access to?
+Chart 13: Do you have access to?

-Source: FinScope Tanzania 2017 April-July Findings from FinScope Tanzania indicate that one of the main drivers of access to financial services in Tanzania has been the take-up of digital financial services which require mobile phone ownership, a registered mobile money wallet or access through a third-party.
+Findings from FinScope Tanzania indicate that one of the main drivers of access to financial services in Tanzania has been the take-up of digital financial services which require mobile phone ownership, a registered mobile money wallet or access through a third-party.

 A key factor in phone ownership is living in an area with network reception.
 Mobile phones were used during data collection to assess network reception in all the enumeration areas visited.
 95% of the EAs were found to have network reception.

 93% of the respondents have access to a mobile phone, while 80% live in households with a mobile phone.

 Given the difficulty of accessing mobile financial services through a phone owned by someone else, respondents were asked if they themselves owned a phone.
 63% of adult Tanzanians own a phone, while 4% have a SIM card which they insert in other peoples' phones.
 Groups which are less likely to own a phone or a SIM card include adults from poor households, people living in rural areas, young people and farmers.
-About of adult Tanzanians in rural areas live within a 5km radius of a formal financial access point

-Map 1: Tanzanians living within 5km of a financial access point
+Map 1: Tanzanian's living within 5km of a financial access point

 In previous FinScope Tanzania surveys, whenever respondents were asked why they did not take up financial services, the majority of those living in rural areas mentioned that the services were far from them.
 It is for this reason that this time, FinScope Tanzania mapped all financial service providers in the randomly selected enumeration areas (EAs) and those which are in a 5km radius in rural areas.
-FinScope Tanzania 2017 shows that 78% of Tanzanian adults in rural EAs have a financial access point within a 5km radius.
+FinScope Tanzania 2017 shows that 78% of Tanzanian adults in rural EAs have a financial access point within 5km radius.
 Nationally, 86% of Tanzanian adults live within a 5km radius of a financial access point.

-The 2017 results indicate a 12% increase of people living within a 5km radius of a financial access point in rural areas.
+The 2017 results indicate a 12% increase of people living in a 5km radius of a financial access point in rural areas.
 When overlaying the 2014 GIS Census of financial access points with the FinScope Tanzania 2017 EAs, only 66% of people were within reach.

 The majority of financial service providers found within a 5km radius of the EA were mobile money agents.
 55% of mobile money agents provide services for multiple providers.
 It is also worth noting that almost two thirds of the mapped bank agents are also mobile money agents, which is another indication that the financial sector is deepening rather than widening.
-From the 2014 GIS Census of financial access points it has become evident that 96% of the urban population is within a 5km radius of a financial access point; it is assumed that this number has now gone up to 100%